LAWN PHIX PRO TIPS

 The good news is you can enact lawn maintenance to kill visible dandelions and take steps to prevent them from growing and taking over your lawn.

-In this post, we’ll cover what you need to know.
+In this post, we’ll cover what you need to know and how to get rid of and kill dandelions.
 Here’s a closer look:

-How Do I Know if there are Dandelions Growing?
+How Do I Know if Dandelions Are Growing?

 Dandelions are easy to identify and distinguish from other weeds, whether it’s the occasional dandelion or your lawn is infested with them.